DerZyklop/gpg-decryption/README.md

 # How to use it

+Download [this project](https://github.com/DerZyklop/gpg-decryption/archive/master.zip).
 Copy your `encrypted.asc` file from your email client into the `files` folder.
 Then double-click the file `gpg_decrypt.command`.

 Open the generated file `files/encrypted.asc.eml` in your email client.